-Instead of listening to the honest voice of the people, the Vietnamese Communist Government viewed Pastor Nguyen Trung Ton as an adversary, sought all despicable and violent means to attempt on his life, and used state propaganda to slander and smear him.
-His family is constantly threatened, persecuted; their livelihoods destroyed.
-He was regularly monitored, harassed, interfered with, and repeatedly assaulted.
+Instead of listening to the honest voice of the people, the Vietnamese Communist government has viewed Pastor Ton as an adversary, made despicable and violent attempts on his life, and used state propaganda to slander and smear him.
+His family and their livelihoods are under constant threat.
+He has been regularly monitored and harassed, and repeatedly assaulted.

-Pastor Nguyen Trung Ton was first arrested and sentenced to 2 years in prison and 2 years on probation for "conducting propaganda against the state" in 2011, in the same case with human rights activist Ho Thi Bich Khuong.
-After his release, Pastor Nguyen continued to fight relentlessly for human rights and democracy as a member of the Former Prisoners of Conscience Association of Vietnam and the Brotherhood for Democracy.
+Pastor Nguyen Trung Ton was first arrested and sentenced to two years in prison and two years on probation for “conducting propaganda against the state” in 2011, in the same case with human rights activist Ho Thi Bich Khuong.
+After his release, Pastor Ton continued to fight relentlessly for human rights and democracy as a member of the Former Prisoners of Conscience Association of Vietnam and the Brotherhood for Democracy.

-In February 2017, Pastor Nguyen and Mr. Nguyen Viet Tu, another member of the Brotherhood for Democracy, were abducted, assaulted and brutally beaten by police-in-disguise thugs when they were on their way from Thanh Hoa to Quang Binh.
+In February 2017, Pastor Ton and Mr. Nguyen Viet Tu, another member of the Brotherhood for Democracy, were abducted, assaulted and brutally beaten by police disguised as thugs as they were on their way from Thanh Hoa to Quang Binh.

-Pastor Nguyen Trung Ton is a gentle and sincere person who loves the poor and the oppressed.
-He courageously stood up to peacefully defend and fight for human rights, democracy, and national territorial integrity despite adversities including defamation, threats, livelihood destruction, assault, and imprisonment.
-He deserves to be praised and awarded the 2019 Vietnam Human Rights Award.
+Pastor Nguyen Trung Ton is a gentle and sincere person who loves the poor and oppressed.
+He has courageously and peacefully fought for human rights, democracy, and national territorial integrity despite defamation, threats, assault, and imprisonment.
+He is eminently deserving of the 2019 Vietnam Human Rights Award.

-Nguyen Dang Minh Man grew up in a harsh environment with those who were considered “enemies of the regime”.
-Under these dire circumstances, she became aware of the meaning of freedom and dignity at a very young age.
-It was the reason that motivated her to follow the path of struggle for democratic political institutions and a humane society in which freedom and human rights are respected.
+Ms. Minh Man grew up in a harsh environment, along with others who were considered “enemies of the regime.”
+In such dire circumstances, she learned the meaning of freedom and dignity at a very young age.
+This motivated her to follow the path of struggle for democratic political institutions and a humane society where freedom and human rights are respected.

-Since 2009, Nguyen Dang Minh Man has participated in many activities to oppose China’s aggression (e.g. China’s Bauxite Project in the Central Highlands, coercion in the South China Sea, and occupation of the Paracel and Spratly Islands) and assisted victims of injustice in finding gathering points for their trips to Saigon to protest and denounce corruption.
-She also took photos of the protests, published them on social networks, and reported to foreign media outlets.
+Since 2009, Nguyen Dang Minh Man has participated in many struggles.
+She opposed China’s coercion in the South China Sea, China’s occupation of the Paracel and Spratley Islands, and China’s bauxite project in the central highlands.
+She helped victims of injustice find assembly points in Saigon to protest against corruption.
+She took photos of the protests, published them on social networks, and reported on wrongdoing on foreign media outlets.

-In her final words at the first instance trial on January 9, 2013, Nguyen Dang Minh Man frankly declared, "I ask the Trial Panel to reduce the punishment for my Mother and my brother.
-As for myself, I do not need any leniency for I know what I did was right.”
+In her final words at the trial, Ms. Minh Man declared, “I ask the Trial Panel to reduce the punishment for my mother and my brother.
+As for myself, I do not need any leniency, for I know what I did was right.”

-In 2016, the UN Working Group on Arbitrary Detention urged the Communist Party of Vietnam to unconditionally release the photojournalist and activist Nguyen Dang Minh Man.
-The group stated that there was no information showing that Ms. Minh Man was involved in violence, or that her work directly caused any violence.
+In 2016, the UN Working Group on Arbitrary Detention urged the Communist Party of Vietnam to unconditionally release photojournalist and activist Nguyen Dang Minh Man.
+The Group stated that there was no evidence that Ms. Minh Man had been involved in violence or that her work directly caused any violence.
 Therefore, her arrest and detention could not be related to any threat to national security.

 LAWYER LE CONG DINH

 Lawyer Le Cong Dinh was born in 1968 in Saigon.
-After completing his law degree program in Vietnam, he received a Fulbright scholarship to Tulane University in the United States for his Master of Laws degree.
-After graduation, he returned to Vietnam to work in the legal field as a lawyer and a law professor.
-He is a member of the Bar Association of Vietnam and the United States, and a member of the council representing Vietnam - the Asia-Pacific Bar Association, a member of the South China Sea Research Foundation.
-He was elected to the position of Vice President of Ho Chi Minh City Bar Association (2005-2008).
+After receiving his law degree in Vietnam, he received a Fulbright scholarship to Tulane University in the United States for his Master of Laws degree.
+Upon graduation, he returned to Vietnam to work as a lawyer and law professor.
+He is a member of the Bar Association of Vietnam and is also accredited in the United States.
+He also represented Vietnam in the Asia-Pacific Bar Association.
+He was elected Vice President of the Ho Chi Minh City Bar Association (2005-2008).

-Lawyer Le Cong Dinh is also known as an in-depth, sharp, and sensitive researcher and commentator.
-In his writings, he candidly expressed his support for democracy, multi-party, pluralistic democracy, and reform of Vietnam's legal and political system.
-He actively committed to promoting the ideals of Freedom, Democracy, Human Rights, and criticizing the social injustices, national corruption, and the authorities’ weak resolve against China’s aggression.
+Lawyer Le Cong Dinh is also known as an intelligent, in-depth, and sensitive researcher and commentator.
+In his writings, he has been candid in his support for pluralistic democracy, a multi-party arrangement, and reform of Vietnam's legal and political systems.
+He has actively committed himself to the ideals of freedom, democracy, and human rights, and has criticized social injustice, national corruption, and the authorities’ weak resolve against China’s aggression.

-In 2005, together with Tran Huynh Duy Thuc and Le Thang Long, lawyer Le Cong Dinh established Chan Research Group to study the political, economic, and social situation of Vietnam.
-The group's "Vietnam Road" book recommends respect and human rights support as a strategy to overcome the risk of economic collapse.
-At the time, lawyer Le Cong Dinh joined the Democratic Party of Vietnam and assumed the position of General Secretary, succeeding the late Professor Hoang Minh Chinh.
+In 2005, together with Tran Huynh Duy Thuc and Le Thang Long, lawyer Dinh established the Chan Research Group to study Vietnam’s political, economic, and social situation.
+The group's “Vietnam Road” book recommends respect and support for human rights as a strategy for overcoming the risk of economic collapse.
+At one point, lawyer Dinh joined the Democratic Party of Vietnam and assumed the position of General Secretary, succeeding the late Professor Hoang Minh Chinh.

-Concerned about the widespread influence of the young intellectual group, the Vietnamese communist government sought to suppress it.
+Concerned about the widespread influence of lawyer Dinh’s young intellectual group, the Vietnamese Communist government sought to suppress it.
 In May 2009, Le Cong Dinh was arrested along with Tran Huynh Thuc, Le Thang Long, and Nguyen Tien Trung.
-They were charged with the "Activity to overthrow the government" under Article 79 of the Criminal Code of the Vietnamese communist government.
-On January 20, 2010, the Court in Saigon sentenced lawyer Le Cong Dinh to 5 years in prison and 3 years on probation.
-Nguyen Tien Trung, Tran Huynh Duy Thuc, and Le Thang Long were sentenced to 7 to 16 years in prison.
+They were charged with “Activity to overthrow the government” under Article 79 of the Vietnamese Criminal Code.
+On January 20, 2010, a Saigon court sentenced lawyer Dinh to five years in prison and three years of probation.
+Nguyen Tien Trung, Tran Huynh Duy Thuc, and Le Thang Long received seven to 16 years in prison.

-Despite being a highly talented young intellectual with a stable position in society and destined to be among the most affluent, lawyer Le Cong Dinh has instead chosen the path of fighting for freedom, democracy, and human rights for his people, where he was met with imprisonment and persecution.
-The Vietnam Human Rights Network recognizes his sacrifices for this noble cause and solemnly presents the 2019 Vietnam Human Rights Award to lawyer Le Cong Dinh.
+Despite being a highly talented intellectual with a stable position in society and destined to be among the affluent, lawyer Le Cong Dinh has instead chosen to fight for freedom, democracy, and human rights, and has met with imprisonment and persecution.
+The Vietnam Human Rights Network recognizes his sacrifices for these ideals, and solemnly presents the 2019 Vietnam Human Rights Award to lawyer Le Cong Dinh.